Our role in the pursuit of sponsored programs

 That balance guides the office in its mission to support faculty, staff and students in applying for internal and external funds for all sponsored activities and managing awarded projects, bringing integrity, clarity and ease to sponsored programs grant administration processes at NMU.Through these activities the Grants and Contracts Office guides the university’s research and sponsored activity endeavors on a forward path to fostering effective scholarly research, program development and student success.

 Learn more about our support of sponsored programs.

-The 2017 round of PRIME awards-- Progressive Research and Innovative Mutual Exploration-- are due August 1, 2017.
+The 2018 round of PRIME awards-- Progressive Research and Innovative Mutual Exploration-- are due July 20, 2018.
 Guidelines are the same as previous years, focusing on interdisciplinary projects that involve students and promise high-impact results that lead to external funding.
 Two informational presentations will be held in the Olson Library to answer questions and discuss possibilities.
-These presentations are scheduled for June 7 and June 22.
+These presentations will be scheduled soon.
 More information is available on the PRIME webpage.

 Internal funding for Northern Michigan University faculty, staff and students exists to enhance the academic experience and professional growth by providing financial support for new initial research projects, scholarly activities, papers for publication and creative works.
 More information and deadlines.

 Funding Awarded to Diverse Students in a Thriving Career Field